kamranbekirovyz/versionarte/README.md

 # versionarte

-Remotely manage your Flutter app's versioning and availability, with a variety of helpful, and in some cases life-saving features with total freedom over the UI allowing you to customize the user experience to fit your app's branding and style.
+Force update, show update indicator and disable the app for maintenance with total freedom over the UI.

 <img src="https://raw.githubusercontent.com/kamranbekirovyz/versionarte/main/assets/cover.png" alt="cover_picture" />

 Features can be implemented with versionarte:
-- ✋ Force users to update to the latest version of your app before continuing
+- ✋ Force users to update to the latest version
-- 💆🏻‍♂️ Have separate minimum, latest versions and availability status for platforms
+- 💆🏻‍♂️ Have separate values for each platform
-- 🚧 Disable your app for maintenance with custom information text
+- 🚧 Disable app for maintenance with custom informative text
-- 🆕 Inform users when an optional update is available
+- 🆕 Inform users about an optional update availability
 - 🔗 Launch the App Store on iOS and Play Store on Android

-## 🏁 Getting started
+## 📡 Getting status and availability information

-How this works?
-Call `Versionarte.check` method by providing it a `VersionarteProvider` (an object responsible for fetching the versioning information from a remote service) which returns a `VersionarteResult` (an object containing app's versioning and availability information).
+Call `Versionarte.check` method by providing it a `VersionarteProvider` (an object responsible for fetching the versioning information from a remote service) to get a `VersionarteResult` (an object containing app's versioning and availability information).

 There are 2 built-in providers, [RemoteConfigVersionarteProvider](#1-using-firebase-remote-config) and [RestfulVersionarteProvider](#2-using-restful-api), which fetches the versioning information from Firebase Remote Config and RESTful API respectively.
 You can also create your own custom provider by extending the [VersionarteProvider](#3-using-custom-versionarteprovider) class.

-💡 No need to try-catch the `Versionarte.check` method, as it catches all the errors internally and if something goes wrong, an instance of `VersionarteResult` with status `VersionarteStatus.unknown` is still returned.
-💡 Be sure to check the debug console to see insightful debug-only prints.

 ### 1. Using Firebase Remote Config